oyname/OYNAME-3DEngine/README.md

 Description of the main folders:

 include/      – contains all header files of the engine

 src/          – contains the C++ source code

 shaders/      – contains all HLSL shader files

 third_party/  – includes external components used by the engine

-oyname.sln    – Visual Studio solution file
+oynmae.sln    – Visual Studio solution file

 BUILDING THE ENGINE